-The Rollo May, Alan Watts, and Leonard Shlain scholarships are available for continuing students, enrolled full-time, and in good academic standing.
-The award is applied directly to the recipient's student account in the Fall semester of the award year.
-Students will be notified of the submission deadline and guidelines in advance.
-Typically, a call for submissions will be sent out in Spring to all students.
-Students may apply for more than one scholarship, but no student will receive more than one scholarship award in one academic year.
-If students are awarded up to their Cost of Attendance, their loans will be reduced.
+The Rollo May, Alan Watts, Leonard Shlain, Marc Pilisuk, Nancy Anned Moss and Alumni Association scholarships are available for continuing students, who are enrolled full-time, and in good academic standing.
+Each is applied directly to the recipient's student account in the fall semester of the award year.
+Students will be notified of the submission deadlines and guidelines in advance.
+Typically, a call for submissions will be sent out in spring to all students.
+Students may apply for only one scholarship per academic year.
+Students may only win a specific scholarship once during their lifetime.
+If students are awarded up to their cost of attendance, their loans will be reduced.